-viii.
+vii.
 Football Field and Running Track Feasibility: The feasibility studies architect will provide scope of work, physical options for the project, DSA ADA requirements and design and estimated total cost of the project.
 Gensler has been selected for the project.
-A topographical map of the area and the underground utility survey needs to be provided.
+A topographical map of the area and the underground utility survey needs to be provided to have a 3D model that the user group requested at the first user group meeting.
 Three proposals for topographical services were received and were submitted to Gensler and the college to review.
-Each proposal has different options; by early next week a consultant will be selected.
-The plan will be received and provided to the committee members.
+Each proposal has different options.
+The college transferred the budget for the project; KCT was selected.